rcls/discus/docs/README.md

 [ <img align="right" src="dram64byte-sym.png"> ](dram64byte.md)

-As well as the CPU, there is memory… DRAM is implemented as [arrays of 1T1R1C](drambyte.md) cells, consisting of a discrete capacitor and a BJT pass gate.
-A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 207 transistors for the decode, sense logic and I/O.  (There are also 64 diodes).
+As well as the CPU, there is memory… DRAM is implemented as [arrays of 1T1C](drambyte.md) cells, consisting of a discrete capacitor and a JFET pass gate.
+A 64-byte DRAM board takes 512 transistors and 512 capacitors for storage, plus 206 transistors for the decode, sense logic and I/O.

 Every clock cycle, the byte addressed by the address lines is (re-)written, irregardless of whether a memory access is in progress.
 This achieves memory refresh.
 The CPU outputs a refresh counter onto the address bus when no other memory access is in progress.

-The BJTs used are in fact heterojunction devices (HBT).
-The device used are designed for RF operation, however the critical parameters for us are the low parasitic capacitance and the high reverse gain, rather than operation frequency.
+We use JFETs as the pass gates.
+This requires a nominal -5V supply for the gate drive.

 Typical DRAM uses differential bit-lines and sense circuitry.
-Because of the compromises of using BJT pass gates, we have to make do with single-ended circuitry.
+Because of the compromises of using discrete components, we make do with single-ended circuitry.

 Careful timing of the various strobes is necessary.
 All are kept idle during